danlentz/clj-uuid/README.md

 The JVM version only provides an automatic generator for random (v4) and (non-namespaced) pseudo-v3 UUID's.
 Where appropriate, this library does use the internal JVM UUID implementation.
+The benefit with this library is that clj-uuid provides an easy way to get fast time-based (v1, v6), true namespaced (v3, v5), and high quality cryptographcically secure time-based (v7) UUIDs.

+### But wait, why so many choices?

+Each version of UUID offers advantages in particular situations.
+Please read on to learn more, but, to help put you at ease, your decision on which is appropriate to use will usually be clear.

+v1 and v6 time-encoded UUIDs are useful because they can be generated much more quickly than any other form of UUID, as there is no need to to call a cryptographic random number generator.

-The benefit with this library is that clj-uuid provides an easy way to get v1 and true namespaced v3 and v5 UUIDs.  v3/v5 UUID's are necessary because many of the interesting things that you can do with UUID's require namespaced identifiers. v1 UUIDs are really useful because they can be generated about **10x faster** than v4's since they don't need to call a cryptographic random number generator.
+v3/v5 deternibistic UUID's are necessary because many of the interesting things that you can do with UUID's require stable, reproducable, namespaced identifiers.

+v7's combine time encoding, secure cryptogrsphy, lexical ordering, and index-friendliness to provide a premium UUID experience, but at some additional cost to produce.

 ### How Big?